mjhsu135/beautiful-jekyll/code-through.md

 our organized data we just filtered through and <code>tokens_wordstem()</code> to find words that start with similar roots or phrases and add them to the count of how many instances of that word exist

-<i> Example: We might have the words purpose, purposed, purposing, etc. but they all start with the same
+<i> Note: We might have the words purpose, purposed, purposing, etc. but they all start with the same
 stem of <b>purpos</b>.
 Thus, instead of categorizing them into their own individual category, they are categorized under <b>purpos</b>.</i>